What was the purpose of the stadium/arena feasibility study completed in the summer of 2010?

 What is the construction timeline?

-- Demolition began in early December, 2012 with the official groundbreaking ceremony expected in late January/early February.
+- Demolition of Robertson Stadium began in early December, 2012, with the official groundbreaking ceremony of the Houston Football Stadium on Feb.
+8, 2013.

 - The stadium will open with its first game on August 29, 2014

-- We invite you to follow the stadium progress on the two webcams located on the front page of this website.
+- We invite you to the follow the progress on the two webcams located on the front page of this website.

 What type of material will be used to construct stadium seating below and above ground level?